martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 X = Command
 Command:
 00 (both nybbles XY) = No note change.
 Do nothing.
-Delay time in ZZ 1 = Set absolute note ZZ = note.
+Delay time in ZZ 1 = Set absolute note ZZ = note and remembers the previous note (used by command 2).
 Does this once at the start of the command.
 Effects can be active.
+2 = Restore remembred note
 8 = Timed note step add upper nybble Z+1 with time of lower nybble+1 (zero based).
 9 = Timed note step sub upper nybble Z-1 with time of lower nybble+1 (zero based).
 A = Relative note step ZZ = step signed 8 bit value each frame.
 For fast glides it is better to use this, the code is quicker and shorter.
 B = Set hi frequency to ZZ lo is zeroed.
 Skips other effects for the duration of this effect.
 FF = Jump to position and frame delay ignored.
-XX = pos 0 = stop
+ZZ = pos 0 = stop

 - Filter table